openshift/ci-docs/content/en/docs/architecture/timeouts.md

 ### Handling `SIGTERM` In A Test Process

 An individual test process configured as a step in a job workflow may handle `SIGTERM` itself to gracefully exit and produce all logs and artifacts necessary.
 Handling interruption signals within a test process is useful when test process state is necessary to correctly handle interruption.
-Note that the grace period for a step must only be long enough to both generate any artifacts - time taken to upload logs and artifacts is taken from a separate budget.
+Note that the grace period for a step must only be long enough to generate any artifacts - time taken to upload logs and artifacts is taken from a separate budget.
 Here's an example of a step configuration that handles `SIGTERM` itself:

 ```yaml
 ref: